1982 in the environment

 This is a list of notable events relating to the environment in 1982.
 They relate to environmental law, conservation, environmentalism and environmental issues.

 Events

-A number of protected areas were established in 1982, including the Albany Mudflats Ecological Reserve acquired by California Department of Fish and Wildlife by lease, the Alerce Andino National Park in Chile, Barbilla National Park in Costa Rica, and the Idaho State Arboretum.
+A number of protected areas were established in 1982, including the Albany Mudflats Ecological Reserve acquired by California Department of Fish and Wildlife by lease, the Alerce Andino National Park in Chile, Barbilla National Park in Costa Rica, the Idaho State Arboretum, and Podocarpus National Park in Ecuador.